What are the effects of catnip?

 Is it dangerous to give catnip to your cat?

-If we want to give catnip to our cats , it is best to place it in a quiet place, away from their favorite areas in the house - avoid places where they usually eat and sleep - and let them decide if they want to take some, at their own pace.
+If we want to give catnip to our cats , it is best to place it in a quiet place, away from their favorite areas in the house - avoid places where they usually eat and sleep - and let them decide if they want to have some, at their own pace.

 Are there any alternatives to catnip?